john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 {% youtube o4nCgV5WUHA %}

 # Advertisement
-I'm not an advertisement specialty so I'll keep this chapter clear and simple:
+I'm not an advertisement specialty so I'll keep it simple and clear:
 1. Choose Google Display Network, that is, App Promotion solution if you use Google AD
 2. Promots Android for more impressions and download count; promots IOS for revenue